Four-Young-Desperate-People/WakeWebsite/README.md

 ## CI

-A Github action is setup to always upload the latest version of main to http://wakemirror.s3-website-us-east-1.amazonaws.com/home.
+A Github action is set up to always upload the latest version of main to http://wakemirror.s3-website-us-east-1.amazonaws.com.
 If this does not work, please yell at Dom.